GlimmerLabs/coa-aoc/Lesson01-YourFirstProcessingPrograms/your-first-processing-programs.md

 Okay, that's enough information.
 Let's experiment.

-1. In your journal, write down what you think this program do.
+1. In your journal or sketchbook, write down what you think this program do.

 2. Copy and paste the code into a new Processing project.